samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you gain the effect of the [Clairvoyance](/spells/2618972-clairvoyance) spell (no [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) required).

-An eyeball bobs in this potion’s yellowish liquid but vanishes when the potion is opened.
+An eyeball bobs in this potion's yellowish liquid but vanishes when the potion is opened.

 ### [Potion of Climbing](/magic-items/4702-potion-of-climbing)